FlanaganSe/personal-portfolio-site/src/assets/pages/Now.md

 - Registered an appointment to get [First Class Medical](https://www.faa.gov/ame_guide/standards) in hopes of taking an introductory flying class this summer :)

-### Study:

-- Soon to start studying discrete math 2 and more formally studying data structures & algorithms!
-I've studied DSA a dozen times informally but it'll be nice to iron our knowledge more and identify gaps with more formal study.

 ### Running:

 [Strava Link](https://www.strava.com/athletes/67717273), although can't promise I'll get back into a routine of uploading...